kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

+= 2.7.0 =
+* Rewrite large portions of the JavaScript code to make maintenance and open source contributions easier and less risky.
+* Improve Ajax support, including support for Ajax Page Loader plugin.
+Thanks to @devattendant's [PR](https://github.com/kevinweber/lazy-load-for-videos/pull/19).
+* Remove option to display a credit link in the top right corner of each video.
+This reduces CSS and JS file sizes.
+Please consider donating instead: https://www.kweber.com/donate/LazyLoadVideos/.

 = 2.6.0 =
 * New feature: Hide Youtube logo from control bar by using Youtube's modest branding feature.
-* Extend iframe code with allow attribute and values recommended by Youtube
+* Extend iframe code with allow attribute and values recommended by Youtube.

 = 2.5.1 =
 * Use https for thumbnails.